Obcodelab/expense-tracker/README.md

-# 🚀 Flask-based Expense Tracker
+the# 🚀 Flask-based Expense Tracker

 A simple yet powerful **Expense Tracker API** built with **Flask & SQLAlchemy**.
 This API helps users manage **expense categories** and **track their spending** efficiently.